thoughtspot/thoughtspot.github.io/_admin/setup/SSL-config.md

 ---
 title: [Configure SSL]
-tags: [Security_SSL]
-keywords: tbd
-last_updated: tbd
+last_updated: 3/4/2020
-summary: "SSL provides authentication and data security"
+summary: "Secure socket layers (SSL) provide authentication and data security when sending data to and from ThoughtSpot."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-You should use SSL (secure socket layers) for sending data to and from ThoughtSpot.
-SSL provides authentication and data security.
-This section applies to both SSL to enable secure HTTP and secure LDAP.
+You can use SSL to enable both HTTP and LDAP data security.

+{: id="ssl-about"}
 ## About SSL
-Many IT departments require SSL for their applications that access data.
-To use SSL with ThoughtSpot, you'll need your company's own SSL certificate.
-The certificate is issued per domain (service), so if you want to use SSL for both HTTP(S) and LDAP(S), you will need two separate certificates - one for the HTTPS domain and one for the LDAPS domain.
+Companies usually secure applications that access data.
+To use SSL with ThoughtSpot, you must use your company's own SSL certificate.
+The certificate is issued for each domain or service.
+If you plan to use SSL for both HTTP(S) and LDAP(S), you must have two separate certificates.

-If you do not have an SSL certificate:
+If you do not have an SSL certificate, there are options:

--   Check with your IT department to see if they already have an SSL certificate you can use.
+-   Check with your IT department to see if they have an SSL certificate you can use.
--   If not, you will need to obtain the certificate from an issuing authority.
+-   Obtain the certificate from an issuing authority.
--   Alternatively, you may disable SSL if you don't want the security it provides by using the command `tscli ssl off`.
+-   Disable SSL and loose the security it provides.
+Use the following command:

-There are many SSL vendors to choose from.
-Check with your existing Web hosting provider first, to see if they can provide the certificate for you.

-When you apply for the SSL certificate, you may specify a SAN, wildcard, or single domain certificate.
-Any of these can work with ThoughtSpot.
+    ```
+    tscli ssl off
+    ```
+ThoughtSpot works with a wide variety of SSL types, from a wide variety of vendors.

+{: id="ssl-ports"}
 ## Required ports

 To use SSL, the following ports must be open:
 - 443
 - 80

+{: id="ssl-configure"}
 ## Configure SSL for web traffic

-This procedure shows how to add SSL (secure socket layers) to enable secure HTTP (HTTPS) in ThoughtSpot.
-To set up SSL, you will need:

--   The SSL certificate chain in .PEM format.
-This format has X.509v3 file containing ASCII (Base64) armored data packed between a “BEGIN" and "END" directive.
-It can be a bundle of certificates.
--   The private key in compatible .PEM format.
-It should not be password/passphrase protected.
+{% include note.html content="Do not use a passphrase when creating certificates.<br>To verify if you're prompted to specify a passphrase, invoke the command `openssl rsa -check -in pk.key`.
+If the answer is 'yes', remove the passphrase to use the key." %}

+To add SSL and enable HTTPS in ThoughtSpot, generate the [Certificate Signing Request (CSR)](#csr) and obtain the [SSL certificate chain](#ssl-certificate-chain) and the [private key](#key).

+You can then proceed to [Configure SSL using tscli](#ssl-configure-tscli).

+{: id="csr"}
-- The Certificate Signing Request.
+### Certificate Signing Request
+When you generate a CSR, you handle sensitive data.
+Therefore, ThoughtSpot recommends that its customers generate their own CSRs.

 You can generate a CSR in several ways.
 Most often, you generate a CSR and a new private key [at the same time](#csr-new-private-key).
 If you already have a private key, [use it to generate a CSR](#csr-existing-private-key).

-**_NOTE:_** Do not use a passphrase while creating the cert.
-Invoke the command, `openssl rsa -check -in pk.key` to verify if you're prompted to specify a passphrase.
-If yes, then you need to remove the passphrase to use the key.

-When you generate a Certificate Signing Request, you handle sensitive data.
-Therefore, ThoughtSpot recommends that its customers generate their own CSRs.

 {: id="csr-new-private-key"}
 Follow these steps to generate a CSR and a private key.
 You need a computer you can run Linux commands on, and a recent version of *openssl*.